 Who should parents/carers contact for more information about the Pupil Premium fund?

-You will find more information about how we use our pupil premium funding on our website:
+You will find more information about how we use our pupil premium funding on our website: www.stowhigh.com.

-www.stowhigh.com

-If you would like information on how the Pupil Premium funding is used to directly support your child's attainment, please contact Mr. McLellan Pupil Premium Champion via a.mclellan@stowhigh.com
+If you would like information on how the Pupil Premium funding is used to directly support your child's attainment, please contact Mr West Pupil Premium Champion via t.west@stowhigh.com.

-If you require financial assistance, please contact the Finance Office via finance@stowhigh.com.
+If you require financial assistance, please contact us via: enquiries@stowhigh.com.
 We can offer reduced charges for trips and educational visits as well as uniform, equipment and resources.
 All applications are treated confidentially.